-Any conversation about Swiss craftsmanship will very likely lead directly to the high quality precision watches the mountainous country is known for–and with good reason.
-With companies like Breitling and Zenith producing mechanical watches able to measure down to one-tenth of one second, there’s no wondering how the Swiss maintain their reputation for being meticulous.
-It’s thought that the tradition of Swiss watch-making goes back to the 16th century when John Calvin banned the wearing of jewelry during the Protestant Reformation.
-The jewelers of the time turned their craft to making timepieces in order to continue making their living, and by 1601 Geneva was home to the first watch-makers guild.
-With 400 years of practice, such mastery would seem inevitable.
+Any conversation about Swiss culture will quickly point out the craftsmanship at the heart of everything the Swiss do.
+And anyone discussing quality and craft will immediately mention the precision watches the mountainous country is known for — with good reason!
+With companies like Breitling and Zenith producing mechanical watches able to measure down to one-tenth of one second, it’s no wonder the Swiss maintain their reputation for being meticulous.
+The tradition of Swiss watch-making goes back to the 16th century.
+When John Calvin banned the wearing of jewelry during the Protestant Reformation, jewelers turned their skill to making timepieces.
+By 1601 Geneva was home to the first watch-makers guild.
+With 400 years of practice, mastery does seem inevitable.

-If you travel to Switzerland, it doesn’t take long to notice that there is a value of craftsmanship that permeates the culture and shows up in places you might not expect.
+If you travel to Switzerland, it doesn’t take long to notice that there is a value of craftsmanship that permeates the culture.
+And it shows up in even in the least expected places.
 Alexander Bernnouna, CEO of the timepiece division of Victorinox, a company most-known for knives made from legendary surgical steel, believes that traits like precision, quality, and functionality are innately Swiss.
 Indeed, when you start looking beyond watches and knives, these qualities show up in everything.

-You might find it in something as complicated as how the rail system is operated, or the engineering involved in running those trains through the middle of very large, very steep mountains.
-But you’ll also find it in things as simple as fenestration.
-I’ve found myself more than once reading next to an open window in Zurich listening to the city noise of closeby traffic and people in the street, only to close it and be surprised by the immediate sound of…absolute silence.
+You might find it in something like the complicated operations of the rail system, or the engineering involved in running those trains through the middle of very large, very steep mountains.
+But you’ll also find it in things as simple as fenestration (windows).
+More than once I’ve found myself reading next to an open window in Zurich with the sounds of traffic and people in the street nearby, only to close it and be surprised by the immediate sound of…absolute silence.
 Start looking closely at everyday items, and you’ll begin finding that everything is well-made and well-designed.
 But why?

-An article published in CorD magazine in July 2019 speculates that the stability of the Swiss franc has something to do with it, allowing master crafters to focus on quality in the design and creation of a product, over the price.
+An article published in CorD magazine in July 2019 speculates that the stability of the Swiss franc has something to do with it.
+Master crafters, free from huge market fluctuations, can focus on quality in the design and creation of a product, rather than the price.
 The author also believes that stability may facilitate the transfer of knowledge from one generation to the next.
-It seems that rather than having to focus only on making money, young people are able to take on longer apprenticeships that allow them to deepen their skills in a craft.
-Two-thirds of Swiss youth tend to opt for apprenticeship type programs over pre-university education, resulting in an abundance of well trained specialists in the workforce.
+When they don’t have to focus primarily on making money, young people take on the longer apprenticeships that allow them to deepen their skills in a craft.
+Two-thirds of Swiss youth tend to opt for apprenticeship type programs over pre-university education.
+And Swiss society benefits from an abundance of well trained specialists in the workforce.

 So perhaps it’s not just the attention to detail, precision, and functional design or the extensive training that makes Swiss craftsmanship so stunning.
-It’s also the value placed and the time taken for developing knowledge and passing it along that makes deep progress possible.
+It’s also the value placed on developing knowledge and passing it along that makes deep progress possible.
 And with hundreds of years worth of deep progress, comes deep refinement.